Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-If the symbol occurs frequently in the current context and its probability is greater than 50%, we consider that we are in data block that have clear pattern, and we set `PrevSuccess` to 1.
-In other case, as before, we start searching for this symbol in the context.
+If the symbol occurs frequently in the current context and its probability is greater than 50%, we consider that we are in a data block that has a clear pattern, and we set `PrevSuccess` to 1.
+In other cases, as before, we start searching for this symbol in the context.

 ```
 b32 getEncodeProbLeaf(prob& Prob, u32 Symbol)